 Are you looking for cPanel alternatives?
-If yes, then you are in the right place
+If yes, then you are in the right place.

-It’s common for WordPress users to think that cPanel in the only panel that provides a good GUI for web-based control for WordPress.
+It’s common for WordPress users to think that cPanel is the only panel that provides a good GUI for web-based control for WordPress.
 Despite the fact that we’ve numerous cPanel alternatives that provide more powerful features and extensive functions, we tend to jump to cPanel without actually ever exploring other options.

 Initially, cPanel’s affordability attracted many users, especially newbies, who had just started their WordPress career.
 But now, things have changed as cPanel’s pricing is not the same.
 The increase in pricing has forced users to look for cPanel alternatives which ultimately lead hosting providers to launch their own platforms as people are looking to switch from cPanel.
 A recent example is SiteGround who has released its own managed WordPress hosting where it offers a platform to manage your WordPress website.